Why Being Single Is More Expensive Than Being In A Relationship4 min. read

 There is actually a term called “the single supplement” that was coined by the travel industry to mean charges added to hotel rooms when travelers take up a room all by themselves.
 Also, think about all the guide or transportation costs you’ll have to shoulder alone.

 Being in a relationship means getting “couple discounts” from hotel rooms, car rentals, and other special deals, the fees of which can, of course, be split in two.

-Ah, what better way to deal with nihilism and an existential crisis than getting used to adulting alone.
+Ah, what better way to deal with nihilism and an existential crisis than getting used to adulting alone?
 Lucky for lovebirds, they get tax deductions by getting married and having kids.

 The list of things you can save on by having someone to share bills with is long.
-There’s utility bills, internet, loan repayments, and Netflix among other things.
+There’s utility bills, internet, loan repayments, and Netflix, among other things.

 Married couples may also have an advantage when applying for a loan.
 They have a joint income to show lenders, for, say, a home loan or a car loan.
-Single persons might have a harder time proving that they can meet the income level requirements.
+Single people might have a harder time proving that they can meet the income level requirements.